Nitro-GT/2016ify/README.md

 How accurate is 2016ify?
 > 2016ify is about 99.6% accurate as I joined in 2016

+Does 2016ify support TextChatService?
+> As of the latest update, 2016ify does support TCS

 How do i use 2016ify?
 ```
 Regular -